Dewey, Robert F., D. Phil.

 HIST 112 – European Civilization II – 1789 to the Present

 HIST 197 – FYS – History of Australia, New Zealand and the Pacific Islands

 HIST 232 – 19th and 20th Century Britain

 HIST 295 – History Today: Debates and Practices

 HIST 300 – B – Topics – Nationalism in Europe

-HIST 332 – European Union HIST 344 - Paradise Revisited: History and Representation of the Pacific Islands
+HIST 332 – European Union HIST 344 - Paradise Revisited: Representations of the Pacific Islands

 HIST 490 – Senior Seminar